JIMMYULAHANNAN/Indian_Population_Forecast/README.md

 Prediction and Evaluation

 Once the model is trained, it is used to make predictions on future years.
-The accuracy of the model is assessed using performance metrics like Mean Squared Error (MSE) and R-squared values.
+The accuracy of the model is assessed using performance metrics like Mean Absolute Error (MAE).
 These metrics help determine the effectiveness of the model in capturing population trends.

 Future Population Projection